 The Future of Beauty is Here: Meet the Top 5 Beauty Startups of the NX NIVEA Accelerator

-The moment has finally come again, after several months of scouting and evaluating the third cohort for the NX NIVEA Accelerator — NX has been selected.
+The moment has finally come again, after several months of scouting and evaluating the third cohort for the NX NIVEA Accelerator has been selected.
 The NX program, led by the German skincare giant Beiersdorf (with brands including NIVEA, Eucerin and La Prairie), focuses on innovating and revolutionizing the beauty industry by identifying and collaborating together with beauty startups from South Korea.
-Following the success of its NX NIVEA Accelerator in South Korea, the program was announced to also launch in China.
+Following the success of its NX NIVEA Accelerator in South Korea, the program expanded to China in June 2021.

 There is no better time than now for startups to disrupt the beauty industry.
 With changing beauty standards and consumer needs, the beauty industry opens new doors for ideas and innovation.
 Including unique circumstances like the COVID-19 pandemic have been drivers for change.
 After two successful batches in 2019 and 2020, NX announces the winner and cohort of this year’s 2021 NX program:

 Introducing the Five Beauty Startups of the NX NIVEA Accelerator Batch III